jtvaughan/tsukuyomi/README.md

    and out-of-date documentation are treated as bugs.
 4. All data is read from and written to plain text files with well-documented, easy-to-parse formats.
-5. Aside from its underlying [web framework], 月詠 is organized into a single Python source file.
+5. Aside from its underlying [web framework], the core 月詠 classes and functions are organized into a single Python source file.
+   Each tool has its own script file.
-5. Unless noted otherwise, all of 月詠 has been released to the [public domain](http://en.wikipedia.org/wiki/Public_domain).
+6. Unless noted otherwise, all of 月詠 has been released to the [public domain](http://en.wikipedia.org/wiki/Public_domain).
    This means that the files are not copyrighted: You can download, distribute, modify, and use them any way you like.

-### Why 月詠 Was Written
+### Why Yet Another Learning Tool?

-Why did I, the author, write 月詠 even though there are other learning tools available, such as [Anki](http://ankisrs.net/) and [Mnemosyne](http://www.mnemosyne-proj.org/)?
+Why am I, the author, writing 月詠 even though there are other free learning tools, such as [Anki](http://ankisrs.net/) and [Mnemosyne](http://www.mnemosyne-proj.org/)?

 1. Neither project adheres to all of the aforementioned principles.
-   I used Anki and Mnemosyne for a while but thought both were too complex.
-Both were designed to appeal to large, diverse audiences:
-   All I needed was a tool or two that I could use to learn Japanese.
+   I used Anki and Mnemosyne for a while but thought Anki was too complex and Mnemosyne was too generic.
+Both are designed to appeal to large, diverse audiences: All I need is a tool or two that I can use to learn Japanese.
+2. Mnemosyne is almost dead.
+3. Anki is split across several repositories that are rarely synchronized.
+   I have tried in vain to load Anki decks created via the latest Anki desktop release into the latest Android release on my tablet.
+   There should be one repository with synchronized updates to all supported platforms.
-2. I despise using [SQLite](http://www.sqlite.org/) to
+4. I despise using [SQLite](http://www.sqlite.org/) to
    store and retrieve flashcards.
-I wanted to be able to easily edit my flashcard files with a text editor.
+I want to be able to easily edit my flashcard files with a text editor.
-3. I want finer control over the way statistics are generated and displayed.
-4. I want to write several different kinds of tools to aid my language studies, not just flashcards.
+5. I want to use several different kinds of tools to aid my language studies, not just flashcards.
+6. I want to separate flashcards from performance data.
+The two are stored in separate files.
-5. I like writing my own software.
+7. I like writing my own software.
 I understand exactly how the software works and I can tailor it to fit my needs.
 Besides, I think I can write decent software.